Namishkaushik/Data-Science/Python/Python Basics.md

 ---
-# ⚡ Sarting with PYTHON...
+# ⚡ Starting with PYTHON...

 ## 1️⃣ Python Setup:
 - Install **Python** from [python.org](https://www.python.org/) or use **Anaconda** for data science.